 Introduction: Modified RGBW LED Strip Controller, PIR Controlled, ESP8285

 Above my desk at home I have installed a RGBW LED strip.
 The WiFi LED RGBW controller should work with an app like the Magic Home app.
 However, I contains a ESP8285 chip which I flashed with my own firmware.
 I added a PIR by which the LED strip switches off when I am away for a few minutes.
-On on again when I return
+And switches on again when I return.

 In this Instructable I show you how I hacked this controller and added a PIR and I share with you my designs and software.